ChrisCarter22/Cataloger/README.md

 ## Building & Testing
 Follow the strict build/test rules defined in `/doc/BuildTestingDeployment.md`:
-1. Install the required SDKs: Qt6 Widgets, SQLite3 dev headers, ICU, LittleCMS (lcms2), libjpeg/libtiff/libheif/libde265, and (for future Windows/Linux work) the Vulkan SDK.
-Metal is the only GPU backend implemented today.
+1. Install the required SDKs: Qt6 Widgets, SQLite3 dev headers, ICU, LittleCMS (lcms2), and libjpeg/libtiff/libheif/libde265.
+Metal is the only GPU backend implemented today; Windows/Linux GPU backends will be added in a future port.
 2. Configure the project using the provided CMake presets (`cmake --preset macos-debug`, `cmake --preset macos-release`, and analogous `linux-*`/`windows-*` presets).
 3. Build with `ninja` (or `cmake --build --preset …`).
 4. Run the automated suites with `ctest --preset all` (macOS Debug binaries) plus the performance harness.